jonathangiardino/shopify-app-starter/README.md

 SHOPIFY_API_KEY=
 SHOPIFY_API_SECRET=
 SHOP=
-SCOPES=write products,write customers // update this manually when you know which scopes you need for your app HOST=
+SCOPES=write_products,write_customers,write_draft_orders // update this manually when you know which scopes you need for your app
+HOST=
 SUPABASE_URL=your Supabase url
 SUPABASE_ANON_KEY=Your Supabase anon key